 Hello and thank you for visiting my site.
 I’m Hannah Morris, an Educational Psychologist working with children aged 3 to 16 years.

-Prior to training as an Educational Psychologist, I was an Early Years Teacher.
-On a voluntary basis I was previously a Youth Leader, Childline Telephone Counsellor, Trustee for the NSPCC, an online Advisor for the charity Scope and Leader of a parent and toddler playgroup.
-I am currently a Governor for a primary school.
+Prior to training as an Educational Psychologist, I was a Reception Teacher.
+On a voluntary basis I was previously a Youth Worker, Childline Counsellor, Trustee for the NSPCC, online Advisor for the charity Scope and Playgroup Leader.
+I am currently a Governor for a primary school and refugee sponsor.

-I work with families and schools in Hertfordshire, North West London, and parts of Essex, Bedfordshire and Buckinghamshire.
+I typically work with families and schools in Hertfordshire, North West London, and parts of Essex, Bedfordshire and Buckinghamshire, but welcome enquiries from anywhere in England.
 An assessment will give you a clear understanding of your child’s learning, behaviour and development, as well as help your child to know their strengths and why they may find some things difficult at school.
-Recommendations are made for how your child can be supported to make progress.
+Recommendations are made for how your child can be supported to make progress and thrive in education.

 Professional memberships and registrations: